buyyakhoo/login-system/README.md

 PS.
 You should put all files in C:\xampp\htdocs\login-system

 In htdocs folder, create login-system folder and put all files in login-system folder.

+Create sql database and due to my login.php files.